 Now more than ever, technology is an essential part of learning and our everyday lives.
 While you may not want to foot the bill for new tech, you can give them something to help enhance and protect what they already have.

-Pick up a personalized airpods case, or one with a modern feel to it like this Native Union Curve case.
-Also check out Case Mate for more colorful, waterproof, and branded options.
+Pick up a personalized airpods case, or check out Case Mate for more colorful, waterproof, and branded options.
 Help them make their laptop stand out in the crowd with a unique laptop skin, like the ones from the Wallooks Etsy shop or Society6.
 Give them the gift of easy charging with extra long phone charge cords or a wireless charging pad.

 Even two-day-old leftovers taste better on a real plate.
-Grab them some basic dinnerware like this Avesta Stoneware Set to keep them from having to get creative with how to eat their meals.
-For something a little less breakable, go with some sleek plastic plates and bowls.
+Grab your grad some basic dinnerware like this Avesta Stoneware Set to keep them from having to get creative with how to eat their meals.
+For something less breakable, go with sleek plastic plates and bowls.
 Don’t forget to get them some silverware, too.
-To add a little flair, throw in a cute mug or two like this initial mug, or go for one that’s funny or inspiring.

 - 13 money tips for new college graduates

 - Good jobs that don’t require a college degree

 - Is your college kid coming home?
 Here’s help

 - How to leave college with less student loan debt

 - Things college students should learn about money